rajasekharmobile/MediaScan/README.md

 P.s Must write a background service to do the task

 wrote this app for Macy's interview.

-They rejected me bcz they litterally wanted me to go through all the folders/files to Scan for the files.(which they didnt mention)
+Unfortunatly they wanted me to go through each file system to scan instead of using android's built in content provider.

-Which is a time consuming unnecessary operation, while android already provides Media storage content provider which you can use to get the output instantaneously.
+A small communication gap